 3. Setting

-Setting is the element of a story that is the time and place where your story happens.
-It’s also the effects that the time and place has on the characters in your story: their cultural environment, their relationship with the natural world, the way they speak, what sort of social and political events are happening around them that affect the way they see the world.
-All of these things are a part of setting, and a part of how your characters formed as people.
+Setting is the time and place where your story happens.
+It refers to both the physical location of your narrative and the way your characters are affected by their time and place: their cultural environment, their relationship with the natural world, the way they speak, what sort of social and political events are happening around them.

 Want to learn more about writing engaging, vivid settings?
 Check out our lesson on setting.